miladvafaieenezhad/Mixed-Signal-SoC-design-Marathon-using-eSim-SKY130/README.md

 # Mixed-Signal-SoC-design-Marathon-using-eSim-SKY130
 This marathon is based on eSim, an open-source EDA tool for circuit design, simulation, and PCB design, developed by FOSSEE, IIT Bombay.
+In this marathon, more than 2700 people participated among which about 100 participants were selected as accepted ones.
+The final result is announced at https://hackathon.fossee.in/esim/results.

 # Abstract
 This work presents a window comparator connected to a 4-bit binary counter.
 The output of counter goes to a multiplexer as selection lines to direct one of multiples data sources into a single destination.
 The window comparator circuit, analog part, and counter along with multiplexer, digital circuit, make a mixed signal circuit which is the goal of this project to meet.
 The simulation is implemented in eSim using SKY130 technology.